reiver/html-include/README.md

 `<html-include>` is a **web component** that lets you _include_ HTML at one URI into another HTML page.

+You can think of this as a web-browser-side edge-side-include (ESI) — if you are familar with the server side `<esi:include>`.

 ## Example

 ```html